JTOG: A National, Validated Tool Measuring Team-Based Behaviors

 JTOG Results

-De-identified results are maintained in aggregate by the Office of Interdisciplinary Programs and used for campus-wide program evaluation.
+De-identified results are maintained in aggregate by OU Health Interdisciplinary Programs and used for campus-wide program evaluation.
 Aggregate data can be returned to IPE activity facilitators, program directors, and academic deans following an approved data-request process.

 Data Requests